-HUD defines child care expenses at 24 CFR 5.603(b) as "amounts anticipated to be paid by the family for the care of children under 13 years of age during the period for which annual income is computed, but only where such care is necessary to enable a family member to actively seek employment, be gainfully employed, or to further his or her education and only to the extent such amounts are not reimbursed.
-The amount deducted shall reflect reasonable charges for child care.
-In the case of child care necessary to permit employment, the amount deducted shall not exceed the amount of employment income that is included in annual income."
+HUD defines childcare expenses at 24 CFR 5.603(b) as "amounts anticipated to be paid by the family for the care of children under 13 years of age during the period for which annual income is computed, but only where such care is necessary to enable a family member to actively seek employment, be gainfully employed, or to further their education and only to the extent such amounts are not reimbursed.
+The amount deducted shall reflect reasonable charges for childcare.
+In the case of childcare necessary to permit employment, the amount deducted shall not exceed the amount of employment income that is included in annual income."

-Child care expenses do not include child support payments made to another on behalf of a minor who is not living in an assisted family's household [VG, p.
+Childcare expenses do not include child support payments made to another on behalf of a minor who is not living in an assisted family's household [VG, p.
 26].
-However, child care expenses for foster children that are living in the assisted family's household are included when determining the family's child care expenses.
+However, childcare expenses for foster children that are living in the assisted family's household are included when determining the family's child care expenses.